13E1 STEAMPUNK POWER AMP

 Gain measurements

-I measured gain with and without global negative feedback (GNF).
+Gain was measured with and without global negative feedback (GNF), and with 4ohm and 8ohm speaker settings.

 Square Wave Testing